ehazlett/locksmith/readme.md

 Locksmith is a password management application.
 Think of it as a lightweight open source web based 1password or keepass.

+Visit #locksmith-io on IRC (freenode) for questions, help, etc.

 # Setup

 * `pip install -r requirements.txt`